OurMachinery/themachinery-books/the_machinery_book/src/the_truth/access_values.md

 };
 ```

 When we know what we want to access, we call the correct function and access the value.
-In our example we want to get the width of a object.
+In our example we want to get the width of an object.
 The width is stored in `TM_TT_PROP__RECT__W`.

 The function we need to call: